 Students considering a major in anthropology often ask what career pathways are available after graduation.
 Many students continue their education by attending MA and PhD programs in the discipline to become professors and researchers in colleges and universities.
 Others go on to pursue advanced and professional degrees in museum studies, social work, public health, medicine or law.

-Employers outside the academy are increasingly seeking out and hiring anthropology graduates for their skills in adapting to new environments and people, ability to analyze data and communicate clearly and effectively.
+Employers outside colleges and universities are increasingly seeking out and hiring anthropology graduates for their skills in adapting to new environments and people, ability to analyze data and communicate clearly and effectively.

 Consider the below lists where UB anthropology graduates successfully apply their skills in a variety of rewarding professions: